aherbert/gdsc-smlm/docs/toolset_plugins.rst

 Note: The latest version of the ``SMLM Tools.txt`` file is packaged within the SMLM Jar file.
 This can be manually extracted using an archiving utility.
 The ``Install SMLM Toolset`` plugin simply extracts this file and writes it to the ``[ImageJ Path]/macros/toolsets`` directory if the user has the correct access permissions.

-.. index:: show smlm tools
+.. index:: !
+Show SMLM Tools

 Show SMLM Tools
 ---------------